Fancy Photo Lenses: Do You Really Need Stabilisation, Coatings, and Focusing Motors?

 • IF: Internal Focusing (Various)

 These lenses are constructed so that they don’t change in length as the lens is focused.
-It also means that the front lens element doesn’t rotate, which can help with the use of some attachments like a petal-shaped lens hood and polarizing filters.
+It also means that the front lens element doesn’t rotate, which can help with the use of some attachments like a -shaped lens hood and polarizing filters.
 The main point here is to distinguish these fast-focusing lenses from the older servo-style focusing mechanisms.

 These older focusing motors are easy to spot as they make a lot of noise and are quite slow.
 You can still find this older style of focusing system used on lenses that are being made and sold today.

-Having a lens that focuses really quickly is a fantastic feature when you are shooting moving targets or anything dynamic.
+Having a lens that focuses really quickly is a fantastic feature when you are shooting targets or anything dynamic.
 Slow focusing systems will not work for these shooting situations.
 If you are looking for a lens, having one of these ultra-fast focusing systems is a definite advantage.

 Learn More About How to Use Lenses